inasafe/inasafe-doc/docs/source/training/socialisation/objective.rst

 * Lecturers and students from relevant departments such as Geography, Geodesy, Geomathics, Information Technology and other earth-related sciences.
 * Representatives from NGOs working in disaster risk reduction
-* Other relevant organizations and agencies
+* Other relevant organisations and agencies

 Prerequisites
 -------------

-* Be able to operate a computer (word processors, presentations, internet, spreadsheets).
+* Able to operate a computer (word processors, presentations, internet, spreadsheets).
 * Basic skills in Geographic Information Systems (GIS) is an advantage.
 * Laptop with: